-HOW TO NURTURE AN ENTREPRENEURIAL SPIRIT IN YOUR KIDS
+HOW TO HELP YOUR TEEN DEVELOP AN ENTREPRENEURIAL SPIRIT

 By the time our children grow up there will be very few straight forward jobs, I’m certain of it.